 RELATED, CURRENT, AND PREVIOUS WORK:

-Rootstocks have been used to facilitate or improve the performance of desirable fruiting cultivars for thousands of years with the earliest documentation in 412 B.C.
+Rootstocks have been used to facilitate or improve the performance of desirable fruiting cultivars for thousands of years, with the earliest documentation in 412 B.C.
 (Mudge et al., 2009).
-Despite considerable advances in technology and markedly different driving factors, the development of rootstocks will be critical to the future economic sustainability of the North American tree fruit industry (Elkins et al., 2012; Reighard, 2013).
+Despite considerable advances in technology and markedly different driving factors, the development of improved rootstocks will be critical to the future economic sustainability of North America’s tree fruit industry (Elkins et al., 2012; Reighard, 2013).
 Stakeholder profitability will depend on orchards that are uniform, yield efficient, stress tolerant and markedly less reliant on labor; subsequently, new orchards must be compatible with automation and mechanization technologies (Robinson, 2008).
 Indeed, orchard systems have become highly-structured and increasingly intensive over a relatively short time span for apple (Dorigoni et al., 2011; Robinson et al., 2011), pear (Robinson and Dominguez, 2015), and sweet cherry (Du et al., 2012; Lang et al., 2014; Law and Lang, 2016; Long et al., 2015; Musacchi et al., 2015).
 These innovative and highly-profitable systems both capitalize and depend on the rootstocks’ ability to confer precocity, improve flowering habits (Maguylo et al., 2004), alter ripening and fruit quality (Marini et al., 2008) and impart dwarfing (Vercammen, 2004) to the scion.
 No single rootstock is widely adapted to the diverse soil and climatic conditions of North America; therefore, a suite of new rootstocks is required to provide alternatives for new cultivars and emerging production challenges (e.g., labor, environmental sustainability [replant chemicals], pest threats, climate change, etc.).
 The role of the NC-140 project is to develop and/or acquire and test the performance of novel rootstocks via coordinated, long-term field trials comprising diverse sites, modern training systems and relevant cultivars with emphases on production efficiency, disease resistance and stress tolerance/avoidance.

 Elucidation of the mechanisms regulating fundamental traits and physiological behaviour of rootstock and rootstock/scion interactions is central to advancing rootstock science.
 The study of these systems is complex, given that fruit trees are compound genetic plants (Koepke and Dhingra, 2013) and interactions often exist between rootstocks and scions (Tworkoski and Miller, 2007) that accumulate over time (DeJong et al., 2011).
 Scion vigor, for example, was affected by the xylem structure and anatomy of the rootstock (DeJong et al., 2013; Solari and DeJong, 2006; Tworkoski and Fazio, 2011).
 Graft transmissible agents regulated scion physiology of apple (Kanehira et al., 2010; Xu et al., 2010) and peach (Reighard et al., 2001).
 Rootstock-modulated changes in gene expression of scions were correlated with dwarfing and hormone relations of sweet cherry (Prassinos et al., 2009) and apple (Li et al., 2012; Jensen et al., 2010, 2011).
-Novel technology like gene transfer to impart pathogen resistance (Aldwinckle et al., 2009; Malnoy et al., 2010; Song et al., 2013) may indeed play an important role in the development of the next generation of rootstocks and underscores the value of identifying molecular mechanisms and markers (Fazio et al., 2011; Rusholme et al., 2004; Rusholme et al., 2008) to allow for improved genetic material and earlier selection.
+Novel technology like gene transfer to impart pathogen resistance (Aldwinckle et al., 2009; Malnoy et al., 2010; Song et al., 2013) may indeed play an important role in the development of the next generation of rootstocks, and underscores the value of identifying molecular mechanisms and markers (Fazio et al., 2011; Rusholme et al., 2004, 2008) to allow for improved genetic material and earlier selection.
 For example, identification of genomic loci associated with dwarfing in pear (Wang et al., 2011) and apple (Celton et al., 2009; Fazio et al., 2014) has the potential to markedly decrease the time to discovery.
 Whether rootstock improvements are realized via traditional breeding or transgenic approaches, field performance trials will be a prerequisite to industry adoption and acceptance by consumers.